-Changes in employment can be the perfect time to think about your super, because you’re generally thinking about changes in financial circumstances already.
-Here are a few tips and things to think about at this time of your life.
+A change in employment can be the perfect time to think about your super, because you’re generally thinking about changes in financial circumstances already.
+Here are a few tips and things to think about.

 When you change jobs, your new employer will probably set up another super account for you unless you give them some instructions on where you’d like your super paid.
-Most employees can choose which account their super is paid to, even if your employer has a default fund that they contribute to.
+Most employees can choose which account their super is paid to, even if the employer has a 'default' fund that they contribute to.

-One of the great features of your membership with us is that you can keep your membership even when you leave the Commonwealth Bank Group and you can ask your new employer to contribute to your Accumulate Plus account.
-Find out more about asking your employer to contribute or try out this online tool to compare us with another fund.
+As a member of our fund, you can keep your membership even if you leave the Commonwealth Bank Group – and you can ask your new employer to contribute to your Accumulate Plus account.
+Find out more about asking your employer to contribute or compare us with another fund.

 If you’re a Defined Benefit or Retirement Access member and you’d like to receive contributions from other employers, you can use an Accumulate Plus account.
 Find out more about opening an account if you don’t have one already.

 Find out more about contributing to super.

 It can be great being your own boss, but one thing to consider is that you may no longer have an employer making regular super contributions for you.
 To minimise any impact to your super savings over the long term, you should consider whether to make your own contributions to your super.

-You can make after-tax contributions to your super, and you may be eligible to claim a tax deduction for the contributions through your tax return – these are called personal deductible contributions.
-Find out more in the Reference Guide: Boost your super for Accumulate Plus.
+You can make after-tax contributions to your super, and you may be eligible to claim a tax deduction – these are called personal deductible contributions.
+Find out more in the Reference Guide: Contributing to your super for Accumulate Plus.

 If you’re now earning a lower income and you make after-tax contributions to your super, you may also be eligible for a super co-contribution from the government or a low income superannuation tax offset.
-Find out more about these schemes in the Reference Guide: Boost your super.
+Find out more in the Reference Guide: Contributing to your super.